rehierl/node-tree-outliner/1-3-hierarchies/1-4-characteristic-element.md

 **CLARIFICATION**
 Any element (v in V) is a characteristic element (ce in CE(h)).

-(1) Any hierarchy has exactly one root set (r in P).
+(1) Any hierarchy (h) has exactly one root set (r in P).
 In addition to that, the root set holds all the elements in V. That is, because any other set (s in P) is a strict subset of (r).
-After all, it would not be the only root set, if the hierarchy had even one set disjoint to it.
+If there would be even one set disjoint to (r), then (h) would not be a hierarchy because that set would then be an additional root set.

 (2) If an element (v in V) is an element such that it does not belong to any other set (s in P) other than the root set (r), then that element (v) is a CE of (r).
-This obviously includes the case in which the root set is itself a leaf set (i.e. has no child set).
+This obviously includes the case in which the root set is itself a leaf set (i.e. has no descendants).

 (3) If element (v) is no such element, then it can only belong to one child set of (r).
-That is, because the child sets of a set are disjoint to one another (i.e. disjoint ex-or strictly related).
+That is, because the child sets of a parent set are disjoint to one another; they would otherwise not have the same parent set.

 (4) Child set (c in P), which holds (v in V), can now be understood to represent the root set (r) of a sub-hierarchy.
-The iteration therefore has to continue with step-2 and (c) as the corresponding root (r).
+The iteration therefore has to recursively continue with step-2.

 Note that (v) will either be the CE of a parent set ex-or the CE of a leaf set.